mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-rules.md

 Activating and deactivating style definitions is a DOM writing activity.
 Without the proper care writing to the DOM can have adverse effects such as layout thrashing.
 Mimcss provides several methods of *activation scheduling*.
 The `$activate` and `$deactivate` functions have an optional parameter `schedulerType` that can be used to specify what scheduling/activation method to use.
 Alternatively (and preferably) a default scheduling method can be set using the `setDefaultSchedulerType` function.

-Mimcss supports several built-in scheduler types and allows the library users to create their own activators.
+Mimcss supports several built-in scheduler types and allows the library users to create their own schedulers.
 For more information see the [Activation Scheduling](mimcss-guide-activation-scheduling.html) unit.

 ## Grouping Rules
 CSS defines several grouping rules: @supports, @media and @document.
 These rules contain other CSS rules.
 In Mimcss, these rules are modeled in the same way as the top-level style definition class.
 The only difference is that for the grouping rules it is beneficial (but optional) to pass the class name of the parent as a generic parameter.
 Here is an example of the @media rule: